Milwaukee Cold Storage Co. Building

 Milwaukee Cold Storage Co.
-Building was built in 1892 and it was once the location for the Milwaukee Cold Storage Company.
+Building is an historic building constructed in the style of Romanesque Revival architecture and located in the Walker's Point Historic District of Milwaukee, Wisconsin, United States.
+It was built in 1892 and it was once the location for the Milwaukee Cold Storage Company.
 At the time of construction it was billed as the largest cold storage house in Wisconsin.
-It is an historic building constructed in the style of Romanesque Revival architecture and it is located in the Walker's Point Historic District of Milwaukee, Wisconsin.

 To retain the cold air, the five-story building has walls which are two feet thick and there are not many windows.
 The building was originally cooled with ice that was taken from the nearby river.
 After 1910 the building was cooled with a mechanical refrigeration system.